 Popes, Emperors, and Elephants: The First Thousand Years of Christian Culture should serve well for those using a living books or classical approach for teaching history in grades seven through twelve.
 It’s very readable and relatively brief at 213 pages, but it is interesting enough to also appeal to an adult audience.

-This book does not serve as a spine book for a history course, but rather as a supplement.
+This book does not serve as a spine book for a history course but rather as a supplement.
 As the author, Roy Peachey, explains in an appendix, “This book provides the introductory background but it needs to be read in conjunction with other books (including the books of early historians like Tacitus, Eusebius, and Bede)” (p.
 206).
 Peachey includes a relatively short list of such books in another appendix.
-It could also be read alongside almost any other survey course for world history for this era.
+Popes, Emperors, and Elephants could also be read alongside almost any other world history survey course for this era.

 Peachey inserts other topics that might seem random at first glance, but which deepen our understanding of the period.
 For instance, he discusses the amazing archaeological finds at Sutton Hoo in England that revealed an old Anglo-Saxon culture that was far more sophisticated and well-traveled than was previously thought to be the case.
 Finds such as that at Sutton Hoo cause historians to rethink previous assumptions.

 In some ways, this is also the point of Popes, Emperors, and Elephants.
 Peachey wants his readers to understand underlying causes and events that shaped Christian culture.
 Given the recent tendency to rewrite history to suit philosophical and political viewpoints, this book offers a refreshing corrective to some commonly-held ideas—a corrective based on historical evidence.